 Flatland is a “noir tale of revenge, political uprising, and breaking your enemies into tiny pieces”, which sounds normal, right?
 Well, here’s what makes it both zany and quite intriguing: the protagonist is a triangle, on a mission to become a polygon!

 Since I know there are those who just want to take the game for a spin, this is the place to go for that.
-It comes in Windows, Mac and web (Kongregate) flavors, so pick your poison and get to playing.
+It comes in Windows, Mac, and web (Kongregate) flavours, so pick your poison and get to playing.